Robert Jenrick: Planning issues

-In July 2020 the president of the Royal Institute of British Architects, Alan Jones, condemned Jenrick's proposals to extend Permitted Development Rights.
-In an open letter, he stated that "The extension of this policy is truly disgraceful.
+In July 2020 Alan Jones, the president of the Royal Institute of British Architects, condemned Jenrick's proposals to extend Permitted Development Rights.
+In an open letter, he stated: "The extension of this policy is truly disgraceful.
 There is no evidence that the planning system is to blame for the shortage of housing, and plenty to suggest that leaving local communities powerless in the face of developers seeking short-term returns will lead to poor results."
-Jones also argued that the proposals contradicted the Government's own advisors "who had concluded that permitted development had 'permissioned future slums' – allowing sub-standard homes to be built with little to no natural light and smaller than budget hotel rooms."
+Jones also argued that the proposals contradicted the Government's own advisors "who had concluded that permitted development had 'permissioned future slums'– allowing sub-standard homes to be built with little to no natural light and smaller than budget hotel rooms."
 Jones instead recommended that changes should be made to taxation and funding systems to incentivise investment in sustainable buildings, whilst also improving minimum space standards.
-He confirmed he would be writing to Jenrick as a matter of urgency and the letter would also be signed by CIOB, RICS and RTPI.
+He confirmed he would be writing to Jenrick as a matter of urgency and the letter would also be signed by Chartered Institute of Building, the Royal Institution of Chartered Surveyors and the Royal Town Planning Institute.

-In January 2021 Jenrick declined South Lakeland MP Tim Farron's request to call in for review plans for Whitehaven coal mine, the first new deep coal mine in the UK in 30 years, after Cumbria County Council approved the plan.
-Farron described the coal mine as a "complete disaster for our children's future" and that "it's utter and rank hypocrisy for this Conservative Government to claim one minute that they care about protecting our environment, and in the next give the green light to a deep coal mine".
+In January 2021 Jenrick declined the request of Tim Farron, the MP for Westmorland and Lonsdale for the Liberal Democrats, to call in for review plans for Whitehaven coal mine, the first new deep coal mine in the UK in 30 years, after Cumbria County Council approved the plan.
+Farron described the coal mine as a "complete disaster for our children's future" and that "it's utter and rank hypocrisy for this Conservative Government to claim one minute that they care about protecting our environment, and in the next give the green light to a deep coal mine."
 West Cumbria Mining said it would create 500 jobs and pay into a community fund for 10 years.